wouzar/tldr/README.md

 ## 25.01.18
 * https://blog.evernote.com/blog/2017/04/12/do-lists-vs-done-lists-jot-down-small-wins-amplify-success/ Done lists is a powerful instrument that helps you to stay motivated to do things.
 * https://medium.com/taking-note/why-the-journey-matters-more-than-your-goal-7aad1835093a Tips for achieving your goals by simply focusing on doings rather than on results.
-* https://blog.redelastic.com/diving-into-akka-streams-2770b3aeabb0 Short introduction into Akka Streams with core concepts good explained.
+* https://blog.redelastic.com/diving-into-akka-streams-2770b3aeabb0 Introduction into Akka Streams with core concepts (shapes, fans, materialization) briefly explained.
+* http://scalalaz.ru/series-37.html Scalalaz podcast about functional programming, linear algebra, type driven development with Idris, Kafka testing, etc. Generally, lots of incomprehensible staff for me:)